mabdinur/starterprojectspring/README_FULL.md

 java-asynchttpclient: https://github.com/opentracing-contrib/java-asynchttpclient (extract)
 Spring’s RestTemplate: https://github.com/opentracing-contrib/java-spring-web/tree/master/opentracing-spring-web (extract)

 Support for one or two of these Web Clients should be added in OpenTelemetry as well.
 This would improve the user friendliness of span propagation.
-This approach would make my proposed @TraceRestTemplate obsolete, however it seems to be a better approach.
+This approach would make my proposed @TraceRestTemplate obsolete.

 I can pick up this work after adding the annotations.
 Unless someone is already working on this.
 If so, I can pitch in to help :)